Hapfel1/character-presets-tool/README.md

 This tool modifies save files.
 While it creates automatic backups, **always keep your own backups** of important saves.
 Use at your own risk.

-The developers are not responsible for corrupted saves, lost data, or any issues arising from the use of this tool.
+The developer is not responsible for corrupted saves, lost data, or any issues arising from the use of this tool.